Jean Baptiste Beaubien: Early and family life

 Jean Baptiste Beaubien was born in Detroit to the former Marie-Josephette Douaire De Bondy, and her husband, Joseph Cuillerier Beaubien, of a prominent local French-Canadian family.
 The couple had 10 children, and his father also had 15 children from a prior marriage.
-His younger brother Mark Beaubien (1800-1881) would also move to Chicago in 1826 and achieve some prominence for his Sauganash Hotel.
+His younger brother Mark Beaubien would also move to Chicago in 1826 and achieve some prominence for his Sauganash Hotel.
 Unlike his friend and competitor, John Kinzie, Beaubien does not appear to have owned slaves, but he did employ free persons of color in 1830.

 Jean Beaubien married four times, beginning in 1804.
 He survived three wives and possibly sired as many as 20 children.
 His first wife, as with many traders of the era, was a Native American woman, whose name no longer survives, only that she died giving birth to their daughter Marie.
 Beaubien married his second wife, Mah-naw-bun-no-quah, also of the Odawa people in 1807; her father (or brother) Shabbona was Odawa and had married a Potawatomi woman from a village southwest of what became Chicago in Beaubien's lifetime.
 Their first son, Charles Henry Beaubien (1807-1858) was born in Chicago, and their second son Madore Beaubien (1809-1883) was born at the Grand River, Michigan trading post but would live in Chicago most of his life.
 In March 1812 the widower wed Josette LaFramboise (1796-1845), whose family had moved to Chicago from Milwaukee, although they wed on Mackinac Island at the other end of Lake Michigan.
-Among their eleven children were sons Philip Beaubien (d.
-1888), William S. Beaubien (1836-1911), and Alexander Beaubien (1822-1907).
-Beaubien married New Yorker Louise Pinion (1838-1910) in 1855, who would survive him.
-They had a son Isidore Beaubien (1856-1934), and daughters Pauline (1861-1941) and Clothilde (1863-1941).
+Beaubien married New Yorker Louise Pinion in 1855, who would survive him.
+They had a son and two daughters.